itx-Shoaib-312/itx-shoaib-312/README.md

 # 💫 About Me:
-A Dedicated Software Engineer with a proven track record of developing responsive and user-friendly web applications.
+A Dedicated Computer Science with a proven track record of developing responsive and user-friendly web applications.
 Proficient in a wide array of modern technologies, including html5, css3 ,java Script  Ajax And jQuery and  PHP Laravel.
 With a solid foundation in both front-end and back-end development, I specialize in crafting efficient and scalable solutions tailored to meet the unique needs of enterprise clients.
 Due to my experience in enterprise solutions, I understand the complexities and challenges inherent in large-scale projects.
 Driven by a relentless pursuit of excellence, I continuously seek opportunities to expand my skill set and stay ahead of industry trends.
 My commitment to delivering exceptional results is evident in my collaborative approach to problem-solving and achieving project objectives.
 <img src="https://github.com/AnderMendoza/AnderMendoza/raw/main/assets/line-neon.gif" width="100%">